 Online Schooling / Education system: This should have been there at that time, this would have saved significant cost and time for me and many others.

 Funky gadgets: Use one of the best devices which is affordable to you, and not by your friends or their dad’s car/pocket size.
-The devices are endless but at the end use is same and that is “keep you off from prople around you”.
+The devices are endless but at the end user is same and that is “keep you off from people around you”.
 I wish Android existed then so I could have contributed so much as a youngster with lots of innovative ideas and fantasies, without hesitation or worry to be laughed at or to fail.

 Confidence: Be more confident… and even more conspicuous.
 You would have stood proud, straight as a sapling, and looked down on everyone else who was less than six feet.
 I slouched horribly in my youth, curving my spine so that my head could be level with my friends and to not be so noticeable, except when playing basketball.
 I know many of my tall friends who did the same thing and nowadays we have to make a conscious effort to stand up straight.
 These days, some of us even like to rock stilettos.
-Maybe that also says something about conformity, and the fact that I should have been more willing to be original back then.
-Whatever the deep analysis shows, I sure am glad that I outgrew that particular habit.

-Travel the Globe: Getting away from everything you know, leaving your comfort-zone, will help you to get more independent and will force you to enjoy many new experiences.
+Travel the Globe: Getting away from everything you know, leaving your comfort zone, will help you to get more independent and will force you to enjoy many new experiences.
 Many unexpected opportunities will present themselves outside your comfort zone.
 I could give you a hundred examples.
 Meeting unknown cultures and people is very important to broaden one’s horizon.

-Mentor: I should have chosen better and different mentor (It’s not that the mentor I chose at that time was bad or inferior).
+Mentor: I should have chosen a better and different mentor (It’s not that the mentor I chose at that time was bad or inferior).
 Having a person in your life, older and wiser than you, who will guide you with your life-goals is something very valuable.
-I had a mentor who asked me to do what I want to do and it was too open and too free so at that point of time I can say I was like headless chicken (I can only say this today).
+I had a mentor who asked me to do what I want to do and it was too open and too free so at that point of time, I can say I was like a headless chicken (I can only say this today).

 Conclusions: So there you go.
-Some items on list are particularly for my 21 year old self and now is certainly not the time to be trying to action some of those.
+Some items on the list are particularly for my 21-year-old self and now is certainly not the time to be trying to activate some of those.
 People tend to regret the things they didn’t do when they were young, rather than the things they did.
 However, let’s flip the script; instead of looking back with regret, why not look forward with determination?
 Which one of your five things will you start doing tomorrow?
+Maybe that also says something about conformity and the fact that I should have been more willing to be original back then.
+Whatever the deep analysis shows, I sure am glad that I outgrew that particular habit.

 ====================== About the Author =================================

 Read about Author at: About Me

 Thank you all, for spending your time reading this post.
 Please share your feedback / comments / critics / agreements or disagreement.
 Remark for more details about posts, subjects and relevance please read the disclaimer.